Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Can I install glass railings myself?

 Not recommended unless you’re an experienced contractor.
 Glass panels weigh 250+ lbs each, require exact measurements (no field adjustments), and need specialized tools like glass drills and torque wrenches.
-If you crack a panel during installation, you’re out $600-$1,200.
+If you crack a panel during installation, that’s an expensive mistake.
 Most insurance and building codes require professional installation.
 Aluminum railings, on the other hand, are DIY-friendly with common tools.

 Which railing is better for resale value?